k-lord/liri-node-app/README.md

 To use LIRI, you must provide a `search-command` and then a `search-query` in the command line.

 #### Examples
-* Bands In Town Example: `node liri.js concert-this Tyler The Creator`
+* concert-this Example: `node liri.js concert-this Tyler The Creator`
-* Spotify Example: `node liri.js spotify-this-song Respect`
+* spotify-this-song Example: `node liri.js spotify-this-song Respect`
-* OMDB Example: `node liri.js movie-this The Fast and The Furious Tokyo Drift`
+* movie-this Example: `node liri.js movie-this The Fast and The Furious Tokyo Drift`
-* Random.txt Example: `node liri.js do-what-it-says`
+* do-what-it-says Example: `node liri.js do-what-it-says`

 #### Reference Guide
 The available `search-commands` and responses are as follows: